IIIF/api/source/api/annex/services/index.md

 ### 3.1 Image Information
 _Added: 2014-05-20_

-The main use of services is to provide a reference from the [Presentation API][prezi-api] to the content to be displayed via the [Image API][image-api].
+The Image Information service allows the [Presentation API][prezi-api] to reference content to be displayed via the [Image API][image-api].
 The JSON-LD content to be referenced or embedded is the Image Information document, also known as `info.json`.
 The service _MUST_ have the `@context`, `@id` and `profile` keys, pointing to the context document, service base URI and compliance level profile respectively.

 {% highlight json %}
 {